CactuseSecurity/firewall-orchestrator/documentation/api/hasura-howto.md

             }
         }'

 Not clear how to access these collections though.
+Only purpose seems to be for handling allow-list.

+In production instances: Enabling the allow-list is highly recommended when running the GraphQL engine in production.